-But important relationships and agreements were concluded in time with other national agencies of great international importance and with the governments from different countries, such as: Roscosmos (Russian Federation), JAXA (Japan), CONAE (Argentina), ISA (Israel), Kenya (for the "Luigi Broglio” space station in Malindi), ISRO (India), CNSA, CAS and CMSA (China), EAU (United Arab Emirates), CSA (Canada), BSA (Brazil), AMS (Mexico), KARI (Korea), GISDTA (Thailand).
+The Italian Space Agency has developed important relationships and agreements over time with other national agencies of great international stature and with the governments of several countries.
+As a way of example, we can mention: Roscosmos (Russian Federation), JAXA (Japan), CONAE (Argentina), ISA (Israel), Kenya (for the "Luigi Broglio" Space Base in Malindi), ISRO (India), CNSA, CAS and CMSA (China), UAE (United Arab Emirates), CSA (Canada), BSA (Brazil), AMS (Mexico), KARI (Korea), GISDTA (Thailand).

-The complex legal and diplomatic architecture of bilateral and multilateral, inter-governmental and inter-institutional partnerships that preside over the project of the International Space Station (ISS), where astronauts and experiments from different nationalities are cohabiting, is maybe the most extraordinary archetypal example of the effectiveness of such international relations.
-Even today, the ISS constitutes one of the privileged multilateral tables to talk and activate corridors of transversal activities, industrial and technological development.
-A sector where Italy maintains a leading role, due to both the human and scientific presence aboard and the manufacture of about 50% of the infrastructure.
+The complex legal and diplomatic architecture of bilateral and multilateral, inter-governmental and inter-institutional partnerships that presides over the International Space Station (ISS) project, where astronauts of the most diverse nationalities live together and together conduct many experiments, is perhaps the most extraordinary archetypal example of the effectiveness of such international relationships.
+Even today, the ISS constitutes one of the privileged multilateral working area in which to engage in fruitful dialogues and activate corridors of cross-cutting activities, industrial and technological development.
+This is an area in which Italy maintains a very prominent role, both for the human and scientific presence on board the ISS and for the building of about 50 percent of the infrastructure.